 There’s something exciting about the way that, as you visit a new place, the abstract incrementally gives way to the specific.
-Paris goes from being an idea—the Eiffel Tower in profile, sidewalk cafés, jazz—to being a specific hotel room (a little cold, thanks to that small crack in the window), a specific café (a dog stands a little too close to the door and you worry about someone bumping it), specific weather (gray and windy, but luminous for 20 minutes in the late afternoon), nothing but innumerable specifics.
+Paris goes from being an idea—the Eiffel Tower in profile, sidewalk cafés, jazz—to being a specific hotel room (a little cold, thanks to that small crack in the window), a specific café (a dog stands close to the door and you worry about someone bumping it), specific weather (gray and windy, but luminous for 20 minutes in the late afternoon), nothing but innumerable specifics.
 What was blurry has become crisp; reality has filled in a little.

 Except that reality was already filled in—you just didn’t know it yet.
 And it’s still filled in, even after you leave.
 There’s something disorienting about contemplating places you’ve visited in the past as they are right now—places you’ve seen first-hand (so you’ve got that gut-level, specific intuition of reality) but haven’t seen in years.
 I was in Granada, Spain, for a few weeks in early 2016, and ran a lot in the high parkland above the city; I remember certain parts of those roads and trails in great detail.
-It’s strange to think that all that vivid magnitude of detail is still there now, right this instant.
+It’s strange to think that all that vivid magnitude of detail is still there right now, right this instant, though infinitely changed.

 It exists right now, this slice of space, as do Granada and Paris, as do all the other places you’ve visited or not visited.
-What is disorienting is to recognize that the level of detail you observe around you exists everywhere, all at once: an inconceivably intricate, loud, simultaneous world.
+What is disorienting is to recognize that the level of detail you observe locally exists everywhere, all at once: an intricate, loud, simultaneous world.
 Perhaps it’s disorienting because it violates our intuition of being at the center of everything—an intuition that’s otherwise corroborated by the way the world appears very detailed in the foreground and increasingly blurry as you zoom out and out.
 But no: it’s all foreground.